pjpeters13/project1/Aleks_branch_README.md

-Certainly!
-Here's an updated version of your README with the added note at the beginning:

----

 # Branc Usage Guide

 Before diving into the specific files, please note that it's crucial to start the files in the order outlined below.
 The scripts sequentially gather data through API calls, and some processes may take longer to complete due to the volume of data being processed.
 Following the specified order ensures that the data flows correctly through each preparation and analysis stage.